 - The program meets five days a week. - The program is half-day and meets a minimum of two and a half hours each day. - The program meets a minimum of 180 days a year. - An evidence-based curriculum is used.
-(See Appendix C for definition.) - The program environment and structure promotes social and emotional health. - Individual student plans have been developed and are reflective of the philosophy of the program and the Illinois Early Learning Standards. - Emergency drill procedures and the class schedule are posted. - The classroom is stocked with developmentally appropriate materials, supplies, and equipment. - Blocks of time are scheduled in such a way that the children can become absorbed in their learning experiences without being interrupted. - The schedule provides a balance of: - teacher-directed and meaningful child-initiated activities; - active and quiet activities; - independent and guided activities; - > large- and small-group, and individual activities; and - > a minimum of time wasted by waiting in line, group snack, etc. - Children are read to every day. - Provisions are made for children with disabilities to participate in the program. - Provisions are made for transportation of children of homeless families that move out of the program's immediate service area for purposes of continued participation in the program and consequent educational stability. - Activities that pull children out of the classroom are minimal or nonexistent.
+(See Appendix C for definition.) - The program environment and structure promotes social and emotional health. - Individual student plans have been developed and are reflective of the philosophy of the program and the Illinois Early Learning Standards. - Emergency drill procedures and the class schedule are posted. - The classroom is stocked with developmentally appropriate materials, supplies, and equipment. - Blocks of time are scheduled in such a way that the children can become absorbed in their learning experiences without being interrupted. - The schedule provides a balance of: - > teacher-directed and meaningful child-initiated activities; - ➤ active and quiet activities; - independent and guided activities; - ▶ large- and small-group, and individual activities; and - > a minimum of time wasted by waiting in line, group snack, etc. - Children are read to every day. - Provisions are made for children with disabilities to participate in the program. - Native language and English as a Second Language (ESL) materials are provided in the classroom. - Provisions are made for transportation of children of homeless families that move out of the program's immediate service area for purposes of continued participation in the program and consequent educational stability. - Activities that pull children out of the classroom are minimal or nonexistent.